codingfirewastaken/CFutils/README.md

 Really just a stripped down version of meteor if you think hard enough

-Thinking of it i should have just forked meteor

-What am i doing?!??!
+You could call it a "ghost" version of meteor if you wanted to.